Best BCD for Women

 BCD’s traditionally had been designed for men.
 This often made them uncomfortable to wear for women even if they used small sized versions.

 Over the years more and more labels introduced BCD’s specifically designed for women.
-Usually, they differ in length, width of shoulder straps, cummerbund, etc.
+Usually, they differ in length, width of shoulder straps, cummerbund, etc. To get a better idea on which criteria to consider overall for buying a BCD, have a look at our buyer’s guide.

 A women’s BCD needs to be easy to handle on the surface and easy to adjust to get a snug/perfect fit.
 In addition it certainly needs to be stable and easy to control in the water.
 This does also mean that a specific BCD is the best for one woman but not necessarily for another.
 It depends on size, adjustment abilities, weight, etc. Last but not least, it depends on personal preference.